emmanueltouzery/prelude-ts/README.md

 Just add the dependency in your `package.json` and start using it (like `import { Vector } from "prelude.ts";`, or `const { Vector } = require("prelude.ts");`
 if you use commonjs).
-Everything should work, including type-checking.
+Everything should work, including type-checking if you use typescript.
 Prelude.ts also provides pretty-printing in the node REPL.

 ### Using in the browser